The population of the community of Hovland, MN is approximately 200.

 There is no “heavy industry” located within the district.
 There are no buried pipelines, or railroad tracks found within the district either.
 And there is no Storage of “large” quantities of hazardous materials.

-The adjacent fire districts to Hovland district are the Grand Portage Reservation district to the East, and the Colville district to the West.
+The adjacent fire districts to Hovland district are the Grand Portage Reservation district to the East, and the Colvill district to the West.